DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - security
     - accountability
   -  The EU-US **Privacy Shield** (formerly the EU-US Safe Harbor agreement): controls data flow from the EU to the United States; the EU has more stringent privacy protections and without the Privacy Shield, personal data flow from the EU to the United States would not be allowed.
 It is no longer valid
+  -  **The Communications Assistance for Law Enforcement Act (CALEA)** required that communications carriers assist law enforcement with the implementation of wiretaps when done under an appropriate court order.
+CALEA only applies to communications carriers

 - **Cyber Kill/Attack Chain** a seven-steps to identify and stop attacks: (RWDEICA Reckless Wizards Delve Eagerly Into Crytic Arcanum)
   - Stage I: Reconnaisance